vatesfr/xen-orchestra/docs/xoa.md

 ### Network configuration

-XOA is in **DHCP** by default, so if you need to configure the IP, please run the command `xoa network static`.
+XOA is in **DHCP** by default, so if you need to configure the IP address, please run the command `xoa network static`.
 It will ask you network details:

 ```
 $ xoa network static